 Read-access geo-redundant storage

-Read-access geo-redundant storage (RA-GRS) maximizes availability for your storage account, by providing read-only access to the data in the secondary location, in addition to the replication across two regions provided by GRS.
+Read-access geo-redundant storage (RA-GRS) maximizes availability for your storage account.
+RA-GRS provides read-only access to the data in the secondary location, in addition to geo-replication across two regions.

-When you enable read-only access to your data in the secondary region, your data is available on a secondary endpoint, in addition to the primary endpoint for your storage account.
+When you enable read-only access to your data in the secondary region, your data is available on a secondary endpoint as well as on the primary endpoint for your storage account.
 The secondary endpoint is similar to the primary endpoint, but appends the suffix

 –secondary to the account name.
 For example, if your primary endpoint for the Blob service is